swmo/ud036_StarterCode/README.md

-# ud036_StarterCode
-Source code for a Movie Trailer website.
+# ud036_StarterCode - Movie Trailer
+A simple Website which is displaying diffrent Movies.

+#Usage

+##Installation

+##License